No matter where you travel, you must eat, right? Yes, you must, but what Lisbon food must you try when visiting Lisbon?

 Restaurants season it with paprika, spices, and garlic for a rich, savory taste.
 The sausage has a smoky flavor and can be grilled to complete a dish.

-The versatility of the sausage is endless, and it can be used in recipes like stews and sandwiches.
+The versatility of the sausage is endless, and you can use it in recipes like stews and sandwiches.

-The clam dish comes from the writer Raimundo António de Bulhão Pato and is the best petiscos in Lisbon.
+The clam dish comes from the writer Raimundo Antรยณnio de Bulhรยฃo Pato and is the best petiscos in Lisbon.

 Go to Cervejaria Ramiro and Cervejaria Sem Vergonha to enjoy this delicious seafood.

-This pot holds all types of meat, which is great for warming up on a rainy day.
+This pot holds all types of meat, which is excellent for warming up on a rainy day.

 Furthermore, they add plenty of sausages with vegetables, and many restaurants have days devoted to this dish.